Student Life Wellness and Wellbeing Index

 Dimensions and Subdimensions

 Student Life's dimensions and subdimensions of wellbeing and wellness are defined below.
-Indicators for each area are provided along with the abbreviations for departments that will eventually provide data for each indicator.
+Indicators for each area are provided along with the abbreviations for departments that will provided data for each indicator.
+Data is entered for those items collected in a given year.
+Not every indicator is tracked every year, but over time data is collected on all indicators.
 A key for the abbreviations is found at the bottom of the page.

 Expand all